hnb-rabear/hnb-rabear.github.io/sheetx/index.md

 - __Only enum as IDs:__ For _[%IDs]_ sheets, columns with the extension _[enum]_ will be exported as enums and will not include the Integer Constant form.
 - __Combine Json Sheets:__ Merges the Data Table from one Excel file into a single JSON file, named _[ExcelName].txt_.
 - __Language Char Sets:__ Used in Localization with TextMeshPro to compile the character table of a language, mainly applied for Korean, Japanese, and Chinese due to their extensive character systems.
-- __Persistent columns:__ Specifies the names of columns to retain during processing even if they are empty.
+- __Persistent fields:__ By default, empty cells are excluded when exporting to JSON.
+If you wish to retain these empty cells, add the name of their columns into the Persistent Fields box.
 - __Google Client ID:__ Enter your Google Client ID (retrieved from Credentials in Google Console).
 - __Google Client Secret:__ Enter your Google Secret (retrieved from Credentials in Google Console).